-The District's Board of Directors is composed of the members of the Sacramento County Board of Supervisors, and the mayor, or his/her designated appointee, of the Cities of Sacramento, Citrus Heights, Elk Grove and Folsom.
+The District's Board of Directors is composed of the members of the Sacramento County Board of Supervisors, and the mayor, or his/her designated appointee, of the Cities of Sacramento, Citrus Heights, Elk Grove, Rancho Cordova and Folsom.
 Basically, each agency is represented by one vote per agency.
-The District is currently reviewing other policy options such as on the allocation of votes predicated on population.
+State law provides that upon annexation, the City of West Sacramento will have a permanent seat and Yolo County will have a temporary seat on SRCSD Board until the LNWI is constructed.
+In addition, the District is currently reviewing other policy options such as on the allocation of votes predicated on population.